Public projects/ exhibits are encouraged

 Steps to request Approval

-- Copy the form and paste it into an email message.
+- Download the form template (scroll down).
 Fill in the project description and safety information.

 - Email the form to one space administrator at a time.
-Link to this list is in the next section.
+List of Space Administrators (PDF)

 - If the space administrator has any concerns, they can deny the request or they may ask their EHS coordinator and/ or EHS Office for advice and may give the project owner approval contingent upon the safety review.
 The space administrator makes the decision about how long the project can be in their space.
 Refer to the last section to avoid being charged.

-- Send your proposal that the space administrator has approved to email@example.com Safety Program and SEMO will review the project.
-If you have not received a reply within 48 hours (not counting weekends and holidays), please resend your request to firstname.lastname@example.org or call the EHS Office at x2-3477.
+- Send your proposal that the space administrator has approved to firstname.lastname@example.org EHS Safety Program will review the project.
+If you have not received a reply within 48 hours (not counting weekends and holidays), please resend your request to email@example.com or call the EHS Office at x2-3477.

 - If the safety issues are complicated, Safety Program will make an appointment to discuss the project with the owner.